thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 ### Strengths

 Strengths are things that we consider the company or product to be particularly good at.
-To help find these try asking these questions:
+To help find these try asking:

 - What do they do well?
 - What are they the best at?